 Intubation is a common procedure that can be the difference between life and death in an emergency.

-In most cases, a person will fully recover from intubation within a few hours to days and will have no long-term complications.
+In most cases, a person will fully recover from intubation within a few hours to days and will have no long-term side effects.